 Plan how you’ll prune your pomegranate tree.

 Mark the branches you are planning to prune with ribbon and prune those.
-Also, plan to prune less, check the tree, and then prune a bit more if necessary.
+Also, plan to prune less, check the tree, and then prune more if necessary.

-Ensure you prune some of the previous year’s branches but also leave some branches for this year’s fruit production.
+Ensure you prune some of the previous year’s branches and leave some for this year’s fruit production.

 Frequently Asked Questions about Pomegranate Having Flowers But No Fruits